algorand/pyteal/docs/control_structures.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note::
-    This expression is only available in TEAL version 4 or higher.
+    This expression is only available in program version 4 or higher.

 The :any:`While` expression can be used to create simple loops in PyTeal.
 The syntax of :code:`While` is: